 - Be Prepared for Traveler’s Diarrhea: No, your stomach is not as tough as you think it is!
 After dealing with this in Albania last summer, I was prepared with anti-diarrhea meds, probiotics, and lots of electrolytes.

 - Consider Traveler’s Health Insurance: I had never gotten traveler’s health insurance before this trip.
 But, when going to the jungle where there are venomous snakes and crazy ants, you get insurance!
 Having insurance also made me more swift about going to the doctor when Isabel got sick.

 If you are looking for a pre-made travel first aid kit, be warned that most are really crappy.

 I once bought a cheap first aid kit online for $12.
 The medical tape in it didn’t stick.
 The scissors didn’t cut… I did end up using the bag though. 🙂

 So, be prepared to pay a bit more for a quality pre-made first aid kit.
 Even then you will still need to buy some of your own items like anti-itch creams and electrolytes.
 With that in mind, make sure the pre-made kit you buy has some room for extra items!

-This World Traveler Kit by Adventure Medical Kit is one of the best pre-made first aid kits I’ve found.
-It costs $51 and actually has most of the stuff you need, like stomach ailment medications.
-You can buy it here.
+This World Traveler Kit by Adventure Medical Kit (shown below) is one of the best pre-made travel first aid kits I’ve found.
+It is a bit pricier but actually has most of the stuff you need, like stomach ailment medications.
+You can

 What’s in your traveler’s medical kit?
 Connect on Facebook to join the discussion!